ansistrano/deploy/README.md

 Early adopters
 --------------

 If you were an early adopter, we have break BC by moving from using `ansistrano_custom_tasks_path` to individual and specific files per step.
-See "Role Variables".
+See "Role Variables". **The main problem you can see is that your code is uploaded but custom tasks are not run.**

 Who is using Ansistrano?
 ------------------------